asvinth/sample-stock-market-prediction/README.md

 -->matplotlib for ploting our analysed data.

       refer dataset file which i have uploaded to learn how to download realtime data as csv.
+      You can try with the dataset which i have given for sample.
+Its better you try with your own dataset.